swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-looping-in-r.md

 2)    Write a for loop in R, which prints every element of the following object if the element in greater than 5?
 Vec <- c(1:10)

 Here I would be looking more that they are capable of understanding the basic workings of loops and loop functions.
-In Q1, the &#8216;lapply&#8217; function would be used because the object is a list and they would need to know that &#8216;apply&#8217; families loop through elements of an object and apply a function and they would need to be familiar with these functions.
+In Q1, the 'lapply' function would be used because the object is a list and they would need to know that 'apply' families loop through elements of an object and apply a function and they would need to be familiar with these functions.
 Q2 just tests whether they understand how to use the loop function for a particular problem.

 **Competent or Expert**